lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 On the Diamond Arena page, tap `Dress Up` to coordinate three outfits based on the Weekly Theme.
 You compete with other stylists based on the Styling Power of all three outfits combined.
 Your combined Styling Power is also known as your *Competence*.

 You can see your current Competence and the Competence of your competitors listed beneath Tier Position.
-Your Competence updates in real time, so any upgrades you make to your Styling Power - such as changing any of your three outfits or upgrading your Designer's Reflections - will be updated automatically in your Competence score.
+Your Competence updates in real time.
+Any upgrades you make to your Styling Power - such as changing any of your three outfits or upgrading your Designer's Reflections - will be updated automatically in your Competence score.

 <img src="https://lyn-f.github.io/DR-guide/ArenaCompetenceTier.jpg" width=300>
 <sup>Your Competence score is calculated based on the Styling Power of your three outfits</sup>